andrewjpoole/OneOf.Chaining/README.md

 # OneOf.Chaining
-Extension methods which use the excellent OneOf library to enable method chaining in C#
+Extension methods which use the excellent OneOf library to enable method chaining in C#, updated to use net 7.